cloudbees-days/cloudbees-field-workshops/labs/rolloutSetup/rolloutSetup.md

 ### See Deployed Microblog Website

 1. Switch tabs to your CloudBees Core team master.
-Select the **Blue Ocean** view associated with your team master.
+Select the **Blue Ocean** view associated with your Team Master.
 Then, click the **Pipelines** panel in the header of the Blue Ocean view.
 2. Select the `microblog-frontend` pipeline.
 Then, click on the job currently running from the changes made on the `development` branch.
 3. On the next page, you should see 3 stages that define the pipeline.
 Click the **Deploy** stage to see all the steps that will run during this stage.
 4. When the **Deploy** stage has completed (indicated by the header turning green), select the **deployment url** step.